tklevenz/pugo.co/README.md

 A webservice that provides a way of exporting a Google Doc to any XML or Text based format that can be generated with XSLT.

 ## How does it work?
-It takes a Google Docs html export and transforms it into wellformed xhtml that can then be transformed into anything that can be generated with XSLT.
+It takes a Google Docs html export file and transforms it into wellformed xhtml that can then be transformed into anything that can be generated with XSLT.

 ## Installation
 The project uses maven, so the best way to run and compile it is using maven, however it can also easily be imported into Eclipse or Intellij and run from there.